storacha/specs/w3-blob.md

 Authorized agent MAY invoke `/space/content/get/blob` capability on the [space] subject (`sub` field) to get Blobs added to it at the time of invocation.

-This may be used to check for inclusion, or to get the `size` property for a shard.
+This may be used to check for inclusion, or to get the `size` of the blob in bytes.

 ### Get Blob Invocation Example